0bkevin/mustafinho/AMA.md

 ### What are you currently working on?

+I'm currently in a self learning process in which I'm learning about ZK-Proof and the primitive mechanisms that make them possible.
+Also currently building some Cairo Stuff.

+### What interests you most in the blockchain space?

-Currently I'm working on the "Arepachain" Blockchain.
-But also I'm currently in a self learning process in which I'm learning about crypto primitives and Token economics (Bonding Curves, Prediction Markets, Token Curated Registries) and how to apply them on smart contracts.
+Tokenomics (Bonding Curves, Prediction Markets, Token Curated Registries) and how to apply them on smart contracts, EVM dynamics, Interoperability between blockchains and L2s and ZK - Proof.

 ### Blog post